Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 **Relevant logs:** Permission-denied notification and F8 errors.
 No radio resource is required.

+## Menu opens but an option reports no permission

+**Likely cause:** The server-provided menu snapshot is older than the player's current ACE state, the operation uses a different node, or a server recheck correctly rejected the action.

+**Verify:** Compare the requested action with [Permissions](permissions.md), then run `stationdisplay_permissiondiag <serverId>` from the console while `Config.Debug = true`.

+**Corrective action:** Grant the exact node, review inherited deny rules, and reconnect or refresh the menu snapshot.
+Do not treat a visible item as authorization.

+**Relevant permission:** Place, edit/force-refresh, delete, diagnostics, and webhook test are independent server checks.

 ## Cannot place or edit a display

 **Likely cause:** Missing `place`/`edit`, final position farther than 15 meters, invalid value, routing-bucket mismatch, or event rate limit.